w314/notes/javaNotes/oop.md

 - constructor declares how an object is to be instantiated and initialized from the class "blueprint".

+## OOP Principles

+- Inheritance
+- Abstraction
+- Encapsulation
+- Polymorphism

+### Inheritance

-### 52 Describe inheritance and how would you use it in a project?
+> Describe inheritance and how would you use it in a project?

 `Inheritance` is inheriting the common state and behavior of parent class (super class) by its derived class (sub class or child class).
 A sub class can inherit all non-private members from super class, by default.